Value-Based Goal Setting: The Values-First Framework

 - Why was this experience meaningful to you?

 Another effective approach examines life’s contrasts.
 Consider situations when you felt frustrated or disappointed.
 These negative experiences often highlight values being compromised.
-For instance, feeling irritated about being interrupted in meetings might reveal that you value respect or efficiency.
+For instance, feeling irritated about being interrupted in meetings might reveal that you value self-direction or achievement.

-For managers and creative professionals, reflecting on career high points can be particularly revealing.
+For people doing knowledge work, reflecting on career high points can be particularly revealing.
 Think about projects where you felt most engaged and the specific aspects that energized you.
+Map those aspects back to Schwartz’s 10 values [1].

 Journal Prompts to Clarify What Matters Most